ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/iAtari800/ReadMe from Keripo.txt

   on the SDL port using SDL and one written from scratch by Keripo using hotdog.
-- ZeroSlackr uses the hotdog version as it is faster and has more features; the Sansa uses the SDL version instead
-For more information, see:
+- ZeroSlackr uses the hotdog version as it is faster and has more features; the SDL version is for code comparison purposes (i.e. a SDL-to-hotdog example) For more information, see:
 - http://atari800.sourceforge.net/index.html
 - http://en.wikipedia.org/wiki/Atari_8-bit_family